RicoSuter/VistoJS/README.md

 1. Create a new, empty ASP.NET web project with TypeScript support
 2. Edit project properties, go to the "TypeScript Build" section and set the "Module system" to "AMD"
-2. Install the NuGet package "VistoJS.Complete"
+2. Install the NuGet package [VistoJS.Complete](http://www.nuget.org/packages/VistoJS.Complete/)

 ## Final notes